lorenaruiz01/simple-js-app/README.md

 6. Extra: add 'abilities' section with a 'See more/See less' event handler
 7. implement bootstrap and jQuery
 8. Add more generations of pokemon?
+9. Implement slides for front and back images inside modal